vector-of-bool/bpt/docs/guide/terms.rst

     .. seealso:: :doc:`tests`

   compiler
+  compile

-    A computer program that accepts human-readable `source code` and emits a lower-level code intended to be executed by a machine.
+    *Compiling* is the process of transforming human-readable `source code` and emits a lower-level code intended to be executed.
+The *compiler* is a program that performs the compilation.
+GCC, Visual C++, and Clang are examples of *compilers*.

+  linker
+  linking

+    *Linking* is the process of combining separate translation units (i.e. compiled source files code) into a program.
+A *linker* is a program that performs linking.

+    During linking, references to names across translation units are resolved.
+    If a name is referenced but its definition is not found, the linker will most often fail to perform the linking.

   default library

-    The *default library* of a `project` is the `library` that |bpt| generates if the :yaml:`libs` project property is omitted in |bpt.yaml|.
+    The *default library* of a `project` is the `library` that |bpt| generates if the :yaml:`libraries` project property is omitted in |bpt.yaml|.
 It will have the same :yaml:`name` as the project, and its `library root` will be the same as the `project root`.

     .. note::

-      If the :yaml:`libs` property is specified then |bpt| will not generate a default library.
+      If the :yaml:`libraries` property is specified then |bpt| will not generate a default library.

     .. seealso::